mzohaibnasir/cloud-GenAI/03_AWS/1_AWS Cloud Technical Essentials/README.md

 ---

-## S3 doesn't have file structure. its flat but EFS has.
+## S3 doesn't have file structure. its flat but EFS has; for file structure we use EFS

+To replicate a bit of isolation, we can create hierarchy like using "/" in filename.

 ---